Doped Holographic Superconductors in Gubser-Rocha model: The Superconducting Dome

+Note that we have already fixed $q_A=1$ and $q_B=0$.
+Figure \ref{fig:Figure11} shows the critical temperature $T_c$ as a function of $\text{x}$ for $m=0$, by settings $\rho_A$ as a scale, i.e., in the canonical ensemble.

-We plot the critical temperature as a function of the doping parameter x and draw the phase diagram of the $\mathrm{x}$-$T$ plane with translational symmetry breaking parameter $m=0.5$, as shown in Figure \ref{fig:Figure4}.
-It can indeed be seen that in the case of finite temperature, the critical temperature $T_c$ obtained by numerical calculation first increases and then decreases with the increase of doping, which is in line with the phase diagram characteristics of high temperature superconductors in reality.
-The introduction of translational symmetry breaking does not destroy the original superconducting dome structure.
+In the grand canonical ensemble, we plot the critical temperature as a function of the doping parameter x by setting $\mu$ as a scale, as shown in Fig.\ref{fig:Figure4}.
+Here, we draw the phase diagram of the $\mathrm{x}$-$T$ plane with translational symmetry breaking parameter $m/\mu=0, 0.5$.
+In both cases, we find that dome shape does appear in the x-$T$ plane.
+It can indeed be seen that the critical temperature $T_c$ obtained by numerical calculation first increases and then decreases with the increase of doping, which is in line with the phase diagram characteristics of high temperature superconductors in reality.
+In the region near zero temperature, however, the phenomenon that the black dots near the endpoints shrink inward appears different from the previous model.
+As $r_0 \rightarrow 0$, i.e., $u_h \rightarrow \infty$, the Gubser-Rocha model can reach zero temperature.
+The black dots near the two endpoints whose $u_h$ are large in our model, which fit the zero temperature conditions of the original Gubser-Rocha model\cite{Gubser2010PeculiarPO}.
+Compared with former gravitational background researches, the Gubser-Rocha holographic high temperature-doped superconductor shows a difference in the region near zero temperature.
+We also prove that the introduction of translational symmetry breaking does not destroy the original superconducting dome structure in our extended model.

-We also discuss the influence of the value of c on dome and obtain the same results as those obtained in \cite{Cai_2021}.
-We fix $a = b = 0$, $m = 0$ and choose different $c$.
-The result is shown in Figure \ref{fig:Figure8}.
+We also discuss the influence of the value of coupling “$c$" on dome and obtain the same results as those obtained in \cite{Cai_2021}.
+We fix $a = b = 0$, $m/\mu = 0$ and choose different $c$.
+The result is shown in Fig.\ref{fig:Figure8}.
 Our result indicates that the higher the value of $c$, the larger the dome.
 The action brought by the coupling of the two gauge fields is obviously the decisive factor leading to the emergence of dome.

-With breaking translational symmetry, we reproduce the high-$T_c$ superconducting dome in a black brane whose entropy is proportional to temperature near zero temperature and prove even if the coupling to a single gauge field is zero, relying on cross term coupling, we can still obtain a superconducting dome.
-This is the main result of our paper.
+With breaking translational symmetry, we reproduce the high-$T_c$ superconducting dome in a black brane whose entropy is proportional to temperature near zero temperature.
+Similarly to Fig.\ref{fig:Figure4}, in the vicinity of absolute zero temperature, a clear trend emerges as the inward shrinking of black dots near the endpoints.
+We also find that even if the coupling to a single gauge field is zero, relying on the cross term coupling, we can still obtain a superconducting dome.
+It is the main result of our paper.